gregermendle/cnvrt/README.md

-# CNVRT
+# cnvrt

-Some useful conversion tools to make life a little easier.
+convert video to gif with kitty.

-## Getting Started
+## getting Started

-Run the deployment server using:
+run the deployment server using:

 ```
 pnpm dev